polyaxon/polyaxon/site/integrations/sentry.md

     backend: sentry
 ```

-## to use you own key, start by creating a Sentry account
+## To use your own key, start by creating a Sentry account

-[Sentry](https://sentry.io) makes it easy to setup one or more keys.
+[Sentry](https://sentry.io) makes it easy to set up one or more keys.

 ## Add your Key to your Polyaxon Control Plane deployment